Light-J/Neuroswipe/README.md

 # SwipeRightBrains

-University Project for Brain Scientists to create public app which to identify good and bad images of a brain
+University Project for Brain Scientists to create public app which to identify good and bad scans of a brain